 2.4 If we agree a fixed fee with you for providing a specific range of services this will be the subject of a separate agreement.
 This agreement will set out the period which the fixed fee relates to and the services covered by it.

-2.5 Where we have agreed that you will pay on an invoice rendered basis, invoices are payable in full (including disbursements) in accordance with the terms set out on the invoice.
-Any queries you have on our invoices must be notified to us within 21 days of receipt or we shall deem you to have accepted that payment is due.
+2.5 Where we have agreed that you will pay on an invoice rendered basis, invoices are payable in full (including disbursements) upon presentation of the invoice or at the very latest within 14 days of the date of the invoice.
+Any queries you have on our invoices must be notified to us within 14 days of receipt or we shall deem you to have accepted that payment is due.

 2.6 Where we have agreed that you will pay us on a standing order basis, we will discuss with you separately the amount and frequency of payments.
 These standing orders will be applied to fees arising from work agreed in our letter of engagement for the current and ensuing years.
 Where a scheduled monthly payment is not made any fees invoiced to you that are outstanding at that time will immediately become due for payment in entirety.

 2.7 You may have an insurance policy or membership of a trade or professional body that entitles you to assistance with payment of our fees in some situations.
 A particular example would be assistance with an investigation by HM Revenue & Customs.
 Unless you arranged the insurance through us then you will need to advise us of any such cover you have.
 Please note that you remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.